sanagama/mssql-restapi/README.md

 ## Connect to Azure SQL Database or Azure SQL Data Warehouse

-You can use environment variables to use the prototype with an Azure SQL Database or Azure SQL Data Warehouse.
+Use environment variables to use the prototype with an Azure SQL Database or Azure SQL Data Warehouse.

 >*TIP:* Follow instructions at [Configure a server-level firewall rule](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-get-started-portal#create-a-server-level-firewall-rule) to allow the computer running the Web API app to connect to your Azure SQL Database.